kdcro101/vscode-favorites/README.md

 ## Configuration
 `favorites.groupsFirst` : boolean

-If set to true groups will be listed before directories and files, if false, groups will appear after directories and files.
+If set to true, groups will be listed before directories and files, if false, groups will appear after directories and files.

 ## Usage

-To add active (opened and focused in editor) to favorites, press `CTRL+ALT+F`
+To add active (opened and focused in editor) file to favorites, press `CTRL+ALT+F`

 ### Adding to favorites
 Right-click item in File explorer and select `Add to favorites`.